massimo-nocentini/microkanrenpy/docs/source/primer.rst

     ...     return R
     ...

-consequently, use it to define four streams:
+consequently, use it to define four streams of numbers:

 .. doctest::